hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 The publishing industry is experiencing a rapid change:
 - Print is on the decline: In the U.S., comparing 2020 numbers to 2019, [weekday print circulation decreased 19% and Sunday print circulation decreased 14%](https://www.pewresearch.org/journalism/fact-sheet/newspapers/).
 Publishing is increasingly digital.
-- Traditional monetization strategies using display ads are lless successful.
+- Traditional monetization strategies using display ads are less successful.
 - With Google dominating the search market, traditional SEO is getting more difficult.
 - With Mobile becoming an important delivery channel, publishers need to adapt to the smaller screen format of smartphones.
 This means that a small area on top of each page is prime real estate and placement of content is crucial.